thbrown/endlesswips/src/posts/guaranteed-stock-market-returns.md

 Comparing to the lump sum investment returns reveals that any money that is earning nothing when it could be invested in the market takes a significant chunk out of the median long-term earnings (about 2-3%, which out of 7% is about 29-43% of your total returns!).
 DCA also reduces the best case returns in all measured time intervals.

 Yearly DCA has a smaller beneficial effect on the worst case returns, but that effect tails off somewhere between a 10 and 20 year investment period.
-In fact, long-term worst returns are lower than lump sum investments.
+In fact, long-term worst case returns are lower for DCA than they are for lump sum investments!

 It's potentially worse though.
 Remember that these numbers are adjusted for inflation.
 Therefore, the values above only apply if the dollars that aren't in the market are in some sort of investment vehicle that keeps up with inflation.
 If that money is all in cash, the cash drag will have an even larger negative effect.